Important information about coronavirus (COVID-19).

 This section discusses treatment for early and locally-advanced breast cancers (stages I, II and III).
 This includes invasive ductal carcinoma and invasive lobular carcinoma.

 Learn about treatment for ductal carcinoma in situ (DCIS).

-Learn about treating metastatic (advanced, stage IV) breast cancer.
+Learn about treatment for metastatic breast cancer.

-Because of the differences between tumors and between people, your treatment plan may differ from another person’s, even though you both have breast cancer.
+Because of the differences between tumors and between people, your treatment plan may differ from someone else’s, even though you both have breast cancer.

 Learn about factors that affect treatment options.

 There’s no standard medical definition for personalized medicine (also called precision medicine).
 So, you may hear this term used in different ways.

 In general, personalized medicine describes tailoring (or adapting) the treatment of a disease (such as breast cancer) to give the most effective treatment for each person’s disease.